jolilj/el2425_bitcraze/README.md

 ### Step 3

 Run `fly.py` to start hovering at initial target position.
+If you run it with a single crazyflie, specify '' as crazyflie id.

 ```
 rosrun el2425_bitcraze fly.py